Ukraine and weapons of mass destruction: Nuclear arsenal after dissolution of the Soviet Union

+All military personnel except those in the Black Sea Fleet had taken loyalty oaths to Ukraine.

 Budapest Memorandum

 The Declaration of State Sovereignty of Ukraine in 1990 stated that Ukraine would not accept, acquire, or produce nuclear weapons, and its government declared on 24 October 1991 that Ukraine would be a non-nuclear-weapon state.

-On December 5, 1994 the leaders of Ukraine, Russia, United Kingdom, and the United States signed a memorandum to provide Ukraine with security assurances in connection with its accession to the NPT as a non-nuclear weapon state.
+On December 5, 1994, the leaders of Ukraine, Russia, United Kingdom, and the United States signed a memorandum to provide Ukraine with security assurances in connection with its accession to the NPT as a non-nuclear weapon state.
 The four parties signed the memorandum, containing a preamble and six paragraphs.
 The memorandum reads as follows: